-Contour integration can be loads of fun: constructing assorted loops, contours or connected segments in z-space (complex space - see the blogs on complex functions) then trying to graph them.
+Contour integration can be loads of fun: constructing assorted loops, contours or connected segments in z-space (complex space - see the blog posts on complex functions) then trying to graph them.

 Since C is a contour then z’(t), i.e. dz/dt is piecewise continuous on the interval a < t < b so the existence of the integral is assured.